 Social media is a good source of advertising and reaching out to people without any investments.
 Encourage your employees to advertise about the organization, the product or any offers, which can later help for something to go viral on the web and increase the popularity of the company.

-Hiring a separate agency to do this job will be an addition expenditure, and using the potential of your employees can bring more benefits than the loss.
-It is important for a company to understand how to use the positives of social media through their employees, rather than trying to curb them from using it or keeping too much of watchful eye on it.
+Hiring a separate agency to do this job will be an additional expenditure, and using the potential of your employees can bring more benefits than the loss.
+A company needs to understand how to use the positives of social media through its employees, rather than trying to curb them from using it or keeping too much of watchful eye on it.

 7. The advantage of collaboration: